Online License Renewal

 Please note, Board staff will contact you, in writing, if your renewal application is found to be incomplete.
 Once the Board processes your renewal application, Board staff will send you your license via regular U.S. Mail.

-If your license has already been expired, then you may be reinstated by submitting a complete application within the 24-month period immediately following the expiration of your license with completion of the statutorily required CE, payment of the renewal fee and a $100 penalty fee.
+If your license has already expired, then you may be reinstated by submitting a complete application within the 24-month period immediately following the expiration of your license with completion of the statutorily required CE, payment of the renewal fee and a $100 late penalty fee.
 Reinstatement is as of the date of application and entitles the licensee to only the remainder of the applicable 3-year period.
-If you do not renew within the 24-month period, the you must reapply for a new license.
+If you do not renew within the 24-month period, then you must reapply for a new license.
 Please do not use any link above to complete your renewal application.
 Please contact staff for the proper renewal application.

 If you are disabled, please do not use any link above to complete your renewal application.
 Please contact staff for the proper renewal application.